Sowmyaveerappan/Flex_task3/README.md

 # Flex_task3
-Have created this page using flex property in css
+Have created this page using flex property in css.